25 Recommended Personality Questions

 It’s an innocent question with no right or wrong answer, but it does provide a better understanding of what the person enjoys.
 You can frame this as a close-ended question with answers such as:

-- Beach
+• Beach

-- Mountains
+• Mountains

-- Camping
+• Camping

 5. What is the greatest injustice you’ve personally experienced?

 This is an important question when determining if the interviewee is a good cultural fit for your company.
-It provides insights on their view of the world, attitudes, past experiences, and boundaries as an individual.
+It provides insights into their view of the world, attitudes, past experiences, and boundaries as an individual.

 6. What is the biggest challenge you’ve faced?